-Independent Science on the Effect of Wireless Radiation on Human Health
+Independent Science on the Effects of EMF Radiation on Human Health

 Long-term exposure to wireless radiation is a proven health hazard.
 5G puts your privacy, security, safety and property values at risk.